fredneedsausername/ServerPhone/README.md

 <br>
 I don't even have to think about implementing a defense against DDoS attacks, and that is mainly for these reasons:
   - It might require technologies that are too complicated to be studied and implemented, but i wouldn't know because i didn't study them;
   - To the scope of this server, the only true danger there is is not having an encrypted connection if using the server to store sensitive data, because surely nobody is interested in actuating an attack just to stop the service on a random small media center.
-Anyways, i'm doing it for myself, and i know that i will not be subject to these kinds of attacks; if someone wants to use this too for their own needs, then they probably don't need a super-secure server, otherwise they would have probably chosen to use a different software
+Anyways, i'm doing it for myself, and i know that i will not be subject to these kinds of attacks; if someone wants to use this too for their own needs, then they probably don't need a super-secure server, otherwise they would have probably chosen to use a different software<br>
+To make a server generate a new Certificate, a message with header [`NEW_CERTIFICATE`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) is sent (see the [Header titles](#header-titles) section), and an answer with the new key is sent, at restarting the new key will be used. **TODO IMPLEMENT THIS**

 <br>